Pseudotumor cerebri, also known as idiopathic intracranial hypertension (IIH), is a condition in which the pressure inside the skull is too high.

 - Lumbar puncture (spinal tap) to measure the brain and spinal fluid pressure and check for the presence of bacteria or viruses and rule out meningitis

-Medications can be used to help decrease the production of the fluid that surrounds the brain (cerebrospinal fluid or CSF).
-Medications include:
+Some medications that help decrease the production of the fluid that surrounds the brain (cerebrospinal fluid or CSF) include:

 - Acetazolamide, a carbonic anhydrase inhibitor